Category: Travel Info

 What Not To Do In Cozumel

-My cruise ship – Enchantmen of the seas
+My cruise ship – Enchantment of the seas

-As an American tourist and now part-time local I have a much different perspective of recommendations for things to avoid as an American tourists.
+As an American tourist and now part-time local I know the best time to visit Cozumel and I have a much different perspective of recommendations for things to avoid as an American tourist.
 Get familiar before you arrive by discovering the common mistakes travelers make.

 Downtown cozumleshopping area with tourists walking